White Abalone (Haliotis sorenseni)

 White abalone reproduce by releasing their eggs and sperm into the surrounding water, known as broadcast spawning.
 If fertilized, the eggs hatch after only one day, but high concentrations of sperm are required in order for an egg to be fertilized.
 Therefore, groups of adult male and female abalone are necessary for successful fertilization to occur.
 Like many gastropods, white abalone have a complex life cycle involving larval stages.
 Fertilized eggs hatch into larvae.
 These larvae eventually change into the adult form and settle from the plankton to a hard substrate.

 White abalone are found in open low and high relief rock or boulder habitat that is interspersed with sand channels.
-Sand channels may be important for the movement and concentration of drift macroalgae, such as Laminaria farlowii, Agarum fimbriatum, and a variety of red algae, upon which white abalone are known to feed.
-White abalone are reported to be most abundant between 25-30 m (80-100 ft) depth, making them the deepest occurring abalone species in California.
+Sand channels may be important for the movement and concentration of drift macroalgae and red algae, upon which white abalone are known to feed.
+White abalone usually found between at depths of 80-100 feet (25-30 m), making them the deepest occurring abalone species in California.

 White Abalone Range Map